Scarlett2333/autofuse/README.md

 - coarse features(only item-side): price, vote, unixReviewTime, brand, style
 - fine featuress(only item-side): asin, reviewText, title, summary, imageURL, description

+### Data Preprocess
+The code is built based on @article{Zhou2017Deep, title={Deep Interest Network for Click-Through Rate Prediction}, author={Zhou, Guorui and Song, Chengru and Zhu, Xiaoqiang and Ma, Xiao and Yan, Yanghui and Dai, Xingya and Zhu, Han and Jin, Junqi and Li, Han and Gai, Kun}, year={2017},
+}

 ### Running the code
 The sample code is built based on Weichen Shen.
 (2017).
 DeepCTR: Easy-to-use, Modular and Extendible package of deep-learning based CTR models. https://github.com/shenweichen/deepctr.